 Conversely, steam rooms usually deliver 100 percent humidity, with temperatures ranging from 110 to 114°F. These types of sweat baths come from the Roman, Turkish, and Russian traditions of steam bathing.

-The benefits of bathing in heat are shared between steam rooms and both traditional and infrared saunas.
+The benefits of steam room usage and bathing in heat are shared between steam rooms and both traditional and infrared saunas.
 Here are some ways these heated rooms can boost your health.

 1. Less Chance for Dementia